FractalParadigm/TrojanDestinyRL-Trophy-Room/docs/how-to-add-tournaments.md

 **Team name:** OPTIONAL, you can enter the name of the winning team here

 **Roster:** Enter the names of the players here. **If** the person has been entered here before, **or** they have an account with us, they *should* show up in the auto-fill list.
-Pick the name on the list, it'll help keep people proper associated with tournaments.
+Pick the name on the list, it'll help keep people proper associated with tournaments. **IF THE PERSON IS NOT ON THE LIST** try to type it in as close to Rocket League as possible - their name will autofill for future entries, and will probably auto-associate to an account if one is created with the same name.

 **Notes:** If you have any notes about the tournament, anything that might be out of the ordinary or unexpected, put them down here.
 Fairly soon I'll have pages setup to not only view, but edit the tournaments, I was originally thinking the notes could be a public-facing thing, but we can either keep it private or setup a second field for that